gcc3/simple-ai-chat/README.md

 * Full Screen Mode
 Use `:fullscreen` to turn on fullscreen mode.
+Use `:fullscreen split` to use a vertically splited screen.

 * User
 Use `:user` command to add new user, set user settings, password, Email.